kluth/synapse/docs/testing/TESTING_GUIDE.md

     return { success: true };
   }
 }
+import { UserService } from './user-service'; // Placeholder for example service

 it('should send welcome email', async () => {
   const mockEmail = new MockEmailService();